arm9221-beep/Growth-Analysis-in-C-lim-and-N-lim-Media/README.md

 - `july14/` — July 14 growth curve report (HTML + Rmd source), testing FLC concentrations 8&ndash;128 &mu;g/mL.
 - `combined/` — combined dose-response IC50 analysis (HTML + Rmd source) of the July 9 and July 14 data, comparing N-lim to C-lim media.

 Growth assays were run for 72 hours because slow growth was anticipated in the nutrient-limited media.
-The tested FLC concentration range was raised between the July 9 and July 14 assays because the first assay did not show a clear dropoff in effectiveness as concentration increased.
+The tested FLC concentration range was raised between the July 9 and July 14 assays because there was no clear drop off in efficiency in first assay as concentration increased.

 Dose-response method adapted from the [Babraham Bioinformatics IC50 tutorial](https://www.youtube.com/watch?v=yZRvzYsWqJw).